-Selecting opens either a list of diagnostic trouble codes (DTCs) stored in the selected vehicle electronic control module (ECM), or a submenu of DTC viewing options.
-A code list includes the DTC and a brief description (Figure 4-6).
+This function opens either a list of diagnostic trouble codes (DTCs) stored in the selected vehicle electronic control module (ECM), or a submenu of DTC viewing options.
+The code list includes the DTC and a brief description (Figure 4-6).